puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 ##Usage

-###Set up two load-balanced web servers.
+###Set up two load-balanced web servers

 ####Before you begin

 This example is built around the following infrastructure: A server running a Puppet master is connected to the NetScaler device.
-The NetScaler device contains a management VLAN, a client VLAN which will contain the virtual server, and a server VLAN which will connect to the two web servers the module will be setting up.
+The NetScaler device contains a management VLAN, a client VLAN that contains the virtual server, and a server VLAN that connects to the two web servers the module will be setting up.

 In order to successfully set up your web servers, you must know the following information about your systems: